paultopia/experimental-cryogen/resources/templates/md/posts/flask-heroku-postgres.md

 The first line is just a decorator that tells Flask that the function below services a route, gives it the route to service (see the Flask docs for all the interesting stuff you can do with routes), and tells it what methods to accept.

 The function initializes that object we created above, and passes it the data we received on our form.

 Note that this is as fields on a `request` object, which is actually a global.
 This is a Flask thing, and I think it's a real WTF design decision---Flask should make you pass it into the function as a parameter, but the Flask people made the choice to make it a global, so a global it is.

 Then I have some real seat-of-the-pants error handling in here.
-Heroku doesn't let you save data to any kind of filesystem---your choices are database or nothing.
+Heroku doesn't let you save data to a filesystem---your choices are database or nothing.
 But it does have built-in logging (though it only keeps something like 1500 lines of logs unless you pay for a service from someone to hold onto more), and it makes it real easy to get it: anything your application saves to stdout goes into a log.

 Since database writes can be finicky, I'm just catching all errors and logging them, along with all the data that it attempted to write.
 (And since users don't need to know that the database write failed, I'm telling them to keep going.)

-Some of the slightly more obscure mechanics: `indata.__dict__` is a dictionary containing all the properties of the object.
-It will include stuff that SQLAlchemy added in too, some of which isn't serializable as JSON, so I just delete it for purposes of logging. `sys.stdout.flush()` is advisable [just to make sure everything will land in stdout when you think it will](https://stackoverflow.com/questions/10019456/usage-of-sys-stdout-flush-method).
+Some of the slightly more obscure mechanics:

+- `indata.__dict__` is a dictionary containing all the properties of the object.
+It will include stuff that SQLAlchemy added in too, some of which isn't serializable as JSON, so I just delete it for purposes of logging.

+- `sys.stdout.flush()` is advisable [just to make sure everything will land in stdout when you think it will](https://stackoverflow.com/questions/10019456/usage-of-sys-stdout-flush-method).

-Finally, the return just sends some html to display to the user.
-Here, I just stuck it a raw string in order to give some feedback to confirm to the user that, yes, they actually managed to submit the form, and then prompt them to submit some more data if they want.
+The return sends some html to display to the user.
+Here, I just use a raw string in order to give some feedback to confirm to the user that, yes, they actually managed to submit the form, and then prompt them to submit some more data if they want.

 Note that the Flask `url_for` function can take a function corresponding to another route, and then intelligently insert the url there.
 So this will insert the url for the route corresponding to the enter_data function, which we should probably write...